Daviedavie100/Investigating_dataset_project/README.md

 - The steps involved in a typical data analysis process
 - Formulating the research questions that can be answered with a given dataset and then answering those questions
-- Investigating problems in a dataset and wrangle the data into a format that can be used
+- Investigating problems in a dataset and wrangles the data into a format that can be used
 - Communicating the results of the analysis
 - Vectorized operations in NumPy and pandas to speed up your data analysis code
 - Pandas' Series and DataFrame objects